blackmarkt/Udacity-ML/capstone_proposal_template.md

 ***Model Implentation***
 <br>
-During the model implementation phase the data is broken up into a training and a test set.
+During the model implementation phase the data is broken up with 80% training and 20% test set.
 The chosen models learn from the training set and tests it's predictions on the testing set.

 - Import `fbeta_score` and `accuracy_score` from [`sklearn.metrics`](http://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics).
  - Fit the learner to the sampled training data and record the training time.